top of page

 • Online Abuse

-• Radicalisation (Prevent Duty)
+• Radicalisation and Extremism (Prevent Duty)

 6. Code of Conduct for Staff and Volunteers

-• Avoid inappropriate physical contact and be mindful of personal space.
+• Avoid inappropriate physical contact.

 7. Safer Recruitment